I promise to eliminate your confusion about what you should study to become a pilot.

 When can you start your pilot course?

-You can wait until you finish your 12th grade either to enroll in a flight school or a bachelor’s degree in the related profession.
+You can wait until you finish your 12th grade to enroll in a flight school or a bachelor’s degree in a related profession.

-What I propose everyone willing to become a pilot is not to wait for quite long.
+I propose that everyone is willing to become a pilot and not wait for quite a long.

 And once they have their private pilot license, they may continue flying to obtain the required hours for a commercial pilot license.